pallets/werkzeug/CONTRIBUTING.rst

     pytest

 This only runs the tests for the current environment.
-Whether this is relevant depends on which part of Flask you're working on.
+Whether this is relevant depends on which part of Werkzeug you're working on.
 Travis-CI will run the full suite when you submit your pull request.

 The full test suite takes a long time to run because it tests multiple